 We’ve been building a framework, Acoustic Cosmology, in which the mathematical structures of cosmology and quantum mechanics become compositional tools: again not as ‘analogy’ or ‘sonification’, but as derived from and inspired by actual rules for how sound behaves.

 Its fundamental particle is the sonon (= one wavelength) and is the sonic equivalent of a photon.
-Sonons can cluster through temporal gravity, where wave-time can curve, and can be processed with ‘physical’ constraints (as defined by mathematics, not by this reality).
+Sonons can cluster through temporal gravity, where wave-time can curve, and can be processed with ‘physical’ constraints (as defined by mathematics, not by anything in ‘this’ reality).
+The listener, like the observer in quantum mechanics, is the thing that collapses the uncertainty into something real and silence has a shape determined by the gravitational influence of the sonons surrounding it.

-The listener, like the observer in quantum mechanics, is the thing that collapses the uncertainty into something real.
-After years away from the astronomical research field, some old colleagues were more than a little surprised (as was I) when some of this was presented at the Royal Astronomical Society National Astronomy Meeting and White Devil was used in the 50th anniversary celebrations at Jodrell Bank.
+After years away from the astronomical research field, some old colleagues were more than a little surprised (as was I) when some of this was presented at the Royal Astronomical Society National Astronomy Meeting, and White Devil was used in the 50th anniversary celebrations at Jodrell Bank.

 Binary Dust creations have been, very gradually, incrementally, performed and presented across five continents from New Mexico to Antarctica, from Hong Kong to Latvia, over 30 years so far.